 Acute gastritis is classified into simple, corrosive, infective and suppurative types of gastritis according to the pathogenic factors.
 Acute corrosive gastritis is of critical condition caused by intake of corrosive agents and needs emergent treatment.
 Acute infective gastritis and suppurative gastritis are mostly caused by general infection.
-The following discussion focuses on acute simple gastritis.
 It is marked by pain and discomfort in the epigastrium, reduced appetite or distension and belching, nausea and vomiting.
 This disease pertains to “epigastric pain”, “vomiting” and “diarrhea” in Chinese Medicine.
 Acute simple gastritis is usually caused by exogenous pathogenic factors and improper diet and lead to dysfunction of the spleen and stomach, failure of gastric qi to descend, and upward adverse flow of turbid qi.

 Chronic gastritis refers to various chronic inflammation of gastric mucus due to different pathogenic factors.
 According to the pathogenic changes, chronic gastritis can be divided as superficial, atrophic and hypertrophic types.
 The clinical manifestations are atypical.
 The main symptoms are recurrent fullness, oppression and pain in the middle and upper abdomen, poor appetite, dyspepsia, nausea, vomiting and belching.
 This disease is similar to “epigastric pain” and “stiffness and fullness” in Chinese Medicine.
 It is usually caused by emotional upsets, improper diet, overstrain and weakness due to prolonged disease, leading to liver depression and qi stagnation, deficiency-cold in the middle-Jiao and deficiency of stomach yin; or by involvement of the collaterals in prolonged disease, resulting in stagnation of blood in the collaterals.